Columbushaus: Urban myth: confusion with Columbia-Haus

 The Columbushaus has often been identified with the Columbia-Haus (occasionally spelt Columbiahaus) on Columbiadamm in Tempelhof.
 The Columbia-Haus was a former military prison (Militär-Arrestanstalt), opened in 1896 as the third of its kind in Berlin.
 It was abandoned in 1929 and fell empty.
-After the adjacent street was renamed to Columbiadamm after Charles Lindbergh's plane WB-2 Miss Columbia (N-X-237), the empty building close to the then Tempelhof airport was called Columbia-Haus.
+After the adjacent street was renamed Columbiadamm, for Charles Lindbergh's plane WB-2 Miss Columbia (N-X-237), the empty building close to Tempelhof airport was called Columbia-Haus.
 As soon as the Nazi Party came to power, like many similar premises in Berlin, the Columbia-Haus was made into a so-called "wild concentration camp"; spontaneously established, with 400 inmates by September 1933, the Columbia-Haus concentration camp was later formalised as part of the Concentration Camps Inspectorate.

 The camp was closed in preparation for the extension of the airport in 1936, and the building was demolished in 1938 to make way for the never completed new airport terminal on which work took place between 1936 and 1945.
 The site of the prison is now part of the terminal compound.
 The name and its actual location fell into oblivion, and the name Columbiahaus was given again to a new office building completed in 1939 on the Columbiadamm at the corner of Platz der Luftbrücke, which now houses the Hauptzollamt Berlin (Berlin chief customs office).
 In post-war searches for the Columbia concentration camp this building was usually, and correctly, discarded as the location of the camp for its late date of construction.
 A memorial for the concentration camp was only erected in 1994, diagonally opposite the actual former site, which was within the then still operating airport (closed in 2008).

 However, the striking resemblance of the names caused many to identify the Columbia-Haus with Columbushaus, thus referring the history of the concentration camp to the former building by Erich Mendelsohn.
 The two are often confused, especially in older publications.